-On January 15, 2016, the Company entered into a loan agreement with the Chang Family Trust, for which William H.C.
-Chang, a significant stockholder, is co-trustee.
-Pursuant to the loan agreement, the Company obtained a \$1,000 unsecured loan for a 24-month term at a fixed interest rate of 10% per annum.
+On January 15, 2016, the Company entered into a loan agreement with the Chang Family Trust, one of its significant stockholders.
+Pursuant to the loan agreement, the Company obtained a \$1,000 unsecured loan, which initially had a 24-month term, at a fixed interest rate of 10% per annum.
 Under the loan agreement, the Company will pay \$1,000 of principal plus all accrued and unpaid interest at maturity.
 The Company may prepay the notes at any time prior to maturity without penalty.
 The notes must be repaid prior to maturity in the event of default, and the Company agreed not to incur additional indebtedness in excess of \$50 without the lender's prior consent, which is not to be unreasonably withheld.
-In connection therewith, the Company issued the Chang Family Trust a two-year warrant to purchase 114,286 shares of common stock at an exercise price of \$1.75 per share.
-The warrants may not be exercised absent receipt of stockholder approval if after such exercise the holder would be the beneficial owner of more than 19.99% of the Company's common stock.
+In connection therewith, the Company issued the Chang Family Trust a two-year warrant to purchase 114,286 shares of its common stock at an exercise price of \$1.75 per share.
 The relative fair value of this warrant was recorded as a debt discount on the Company's balance sheet and partially offsets the total balance due for loans payable.
 As of the date of this filing, the Company is in compliance with all terms of this loan.

-On January 21, 2016, the Company entered into a loan agreement with the Chang Family Trust, for which William H.C.
-Chang, a significant stockholder, is co-trustee.
-Pursuant to the loan agreement, the Company obtained a \$500 unsecured loan for a 24-month term at a fixed interest rate of 5% per annum.
-Under the loan agreement, the Company will pay \$500 of principal plus all accrued and unpaid interest at maturity.
+On January 21, 2016, the Company entered into a second loan agreement with the Chang Family Trust.
+Pursuant to this loan agreement, the Company obtained a \$500 unsecured loan, which initially had a 24-month term at a fixed interest rate of 5% per annum.
+Under this loan agreement, the Company will pay \$500 of principal plus all accrued and unpaid interest at maturity.
 The Company may prepay the notes at any time prior to maturity without penalty.
 The notes must be repaid prior to maturity in the event of default, and the Company agreed not to incur additional indebtedness in excess of \$50 without the lender's prior consent, which is not to be unreasonably withheld.
-In connection therewith, the Company issued the Chang Family Trust a two-year warrant to purchase 114,286 shares of common stock at an exercise price of \$1.75 per share.
-The warrants may not be exercised absent receipt of stockholder approval if after such exercise the holder would be the beneficial owner of more than 19.99% of the Company's common stock.
+In connection therewith, the Company issued the Chang Family Trust a two-year warrant to purchase 114,286 shares of its common stock at an exercise price of \$1.75 per share.
 The relative fair value of this warrant was recorded as a debt discount on the Company's balance sheet and partially offsets the total balance due for loans payable.
 As of the date of this filing, the Company is in compliance with all terms of this loan.